She shared her experience on the American newspaper Business Insider .

 Hanoi Railway Station is located in a building over a hundred years old.

-When I asked my travel agency in Vietnam for advice on booking transportation from Hanoi, they suggested booking train tickets.
+When I asked my travel company in Vietnam for advice on booking transport from Hanoi, they suggested booking train tickets.

 And just like that, we were all off on an adventure in the mountains of Vietnam.

-This was not my first time in the Vietnamese capital.
+It wasn’t my first time in the Vietnamese capital.
 However, it was my first time with children, so I tried to navigate the winding motorbike-infested streets without watching myself.
-It turned out that walking at a steady, confident pace, with one arm outstretched into traffic and the other firmly holding my child’s hand, was the best way to go.
+It turned out that walking at a steady pace confidently, with one arm outstretched into traffic and the other firmly holding my child’s hand, was the best way.

 Less than 1 km from Hanoi's Old Quarter, we entered the train station on Le Duan Street.